CIT82/petes_public/day.md

 2 Shower and prep for the day.

-3 Leave for work at 6:00.
+3 6:00 morning commute.

 4 6:20 - 6:50 Have the office to myself for prep and planning.
-AKA "Me time!"
+AKA *"Me time!"*

 5 6:50 - 7:15 Daily COVID screening Mixed-in w/bit of walking for execise.